BenB196/crashplan-ffs-go-pkg/README.md

 Arguments:
 - uri - This is the URL which will provide the API token.
 (I believe it will always be: https://www.crashplan.com/c42api/v3/auth/jwt?useBody=true)
 - username -  The username of the account that has permissions to access the FFS API.
-(This must be an email address (though its not actually validated))
+(This must be an email address according to the API)
 - password -  The password of the account that is set as the username.

 Returns: